PABELLÓN DE LAS ESCALERAS

 The Chimney is pleased to participate in “Pabellón de las Escaleras” (Pavilion of stairs), a site specific project organized by Guadalajara 90210 in Mexico city in an under construction building in Santa María la Ribera.
 This exhibition takes the form of a pavilion of stairs made by artists from different disciplines, functioning as an artisan sculptural park.
 Artists, architects and urban designers are invited to reflect on the image and concept of the stairway and to transform the building into a surrealist site.
 The Chimney will take over three rooms in the space to present the work of Adeline de Monseignat, Perla Krauze and Mariana Garibay Raeke.

 Adeline de Monseignat presents La Escalera Sin Fin (2019) exhibited for the first time at "Pabellón de las Escaleras”.
-Made of copper, the sculpture represents a ladder that folds onto itself caught in an eternal rotative motion.
+Made of painted steel, the sculpture represents a ladder that folds onto itself caught in an eternal rotative motion.
 While ladders symbolically lie as a vertical elevation towards the celestial realm and functionally represent a construction tool, De Monseignat’s work appears like a good old-fashion wheel and therefore grants her cyclical-like sculpture a horizontal and forward motion.

 Adeline de Monseignat (b.1987) is a sculptor who lives and works between London and Mexico City.
 Her work translates an interest in psychology, mythology, urban legends, anthropology and other literary sources which refer to birth, fertility, anthropomorphism and the uncanny.
 Through the process of sculpting, the artist aims to provide physicality and functionality to such intangible concepts.
 Adeline works primarily with organic, mineral, sensual, strong yet vulnerable materials such as fur, glass, textiles, steel and marble that aim to echo the human body’s qualities, vulnerabilities and potentialities.
 She completed her BA in Language and Culture at UCL (2009), Art Foundation at the Slade School of Fine Art (2010) and her MA in Fine Art at City & Guilds of London Art School (2011).
 Selected Solo Shows include O' at Ronchini, London (2018), 'L'Attesa' at Exchiesetta, Polignano a Mare, Italy (2017), 'Home' at Ronchini, London (2014).
 Selected Group Shows include 'Skulpturenpark' at Lisa Kandlhofer, Vienna (2018), 'Polarities' at Totah, New York (2018), ‘Synergia’ at Galeria de Arte Méxicano, Mexico City (2018), 'Contemporary Sculpture Fulmer' at William Benington (2017), 'Force of Nature' curated by James Putnam, Mile End Art Pavilion, London (2017), ‘House of Penelope’, Gallery 46, London (2017), 'UK/raine' at Saatchi Gallery, London (2015), ‘Whispers’ curatorial project at Ronchini, London (2015), 'Time to Hit the Road' at Leila Heller, New York (2014), ‘Articulate’ curated by Jeremy Lewison at Victoria Miro (2013), ‘The London Project’ curated by Gerson Zevi at Yorkshire Sculpture Park (2013), ‘The Uncanny’ curated by James Putnam at Ronchini, London (2013), amongst others.
 De Monseignat received the following prizes: Royal Society of Sculptors Bursary Awards (2013), Fack West London Art Prize (2013), The Catlin Art Prize (Visitor's Vote Prize Winner, 2012) and Arcadia Missa Gallery Prize (2011).